akudev/sandbox/CONTRIBUTING.md

 If you find a bug - behavior of UI5 code contradicting its specification - you are welcome to report it.
 We can only handle well-reported, actual bugs, so please follow the guidelines below and use forums like [StackOverflow](http://stackoverflow.com/questions/tagged/sapui5) for support questions or when in doubt whether the issue is an actual bug.

+Once you have familiarized with the guidelines, you can go to the [Github issue tracker for OpenUI5](https://github.com/SAP/openui5/issues/new) to report the issue.

 ### Quick Checklist for Bug Reports

  * Issue report checklist: